nakranimohit0/azure-docs/articles/virtual-desktop/set-up-scaling-script.md

 However, the tool also has the following limitations:

-- This solution applies only to pooled session host VMs.
+- This solution applies only to pooled multi-session session host VMs.
 - This solution manages VMs in any region, but can only be used in the same subscription as your Azure Automation account and Azure Logic Apps.

 >[!NOTE]